DeepakMaharjan/C.R.U.D-with-PHP/README.md

-# C.R.U.D-with-PHP
+# C.R.U.D-with-PHP-MySqli
-This project is simply done fulfilling CRUD Operations using PHP and MySQLi.
+This work is simply done fulfilling CRUD Operations using PHP and MySQLi.